Student Life and Social Events Policies

 This policy provides guidelines to comply with US mail facility policies, ensure appropriate use of the campus mail system, and allow mailroom workers to spend their time efficiently

-- Each piece of mail that is part of a mass mailing (personal or non-personal) must include a legible student name and student mail box number.
+- Each piece of mail that is part of a mass mailing (personal or non-personal) must include a legible student name.

-- All mass mailings must be organized by the student box number.
-All individual items in a mass mailing must measure no smaller than 3” x 5”.
+- All individual items in a mass mailing must measure no smaller than 3” x 5”.

 - Recognized student groups planning to do a mass mailing of non-personal mail must request advance approval by submitting the document(s) being mailed to the Student Affairs Office.
 This should be done prior to making copies of the document for mailing so, if changes are required, paper is not wasted.

 Documents needing approval (non-personal mass mailing) should be brought to the Student Affairs Office or e-mailed to firstname.lastname@example.org at least 5 workdays prior to the anticipated mail date.
-If approved the person seeking approval will be notified by the Student Affairs office to pick up an authorization to present to the mailroom with the mass mailing.
+If the document is approved, the person seeking approval will be notified by the Student Affairs Office to pick up an authorization to present to the mailroom with the mass mailing.

 - Recognized student organizations requesting mailing labels must make that request to the Student Affairs Office at least 10 workdays prior to the anticipated mail date.
 The Student Affairs Office can produce labels with student names (including certain subgroups of students) but will require that the group doing the mailing provide the labels.